Tahanima/leetcode-solution-curation/README.md

 Welcome to the *LeetCode Solution Curation* repository! 👋
 ---

 [LeetCode](https://leetcode.com/) is one of the most well-known online judge platforms which provides hands-on training on real coding interview questions.
-This repository aims to curate solutions and resources for as many LeetCode problems as possible.
+This repository aims to curate solutions (in different programming languages) and resources for as many LeetCode problems as possible.

 *The contents of this repository will get published [here](https://tahanima.github.io/hello-leetcode/)*.
 So, don't forget to check it out.